 This section describes what you can do as a miner if you don’t want to enforce segwit.

-During the started phase, if you don’t want to adopt segwit, you may simply refuse to upgrade to a segwit-compatible full node such as Bitcoin Core 0.13.1, as well as avoiding any mining software that assumes you want to set segwit’s versionbit of bit 1.
+During the started phase, if you don’t want to adopt segwit, you may simply refuse to upgrade to a segwit-compatible full node such as Bitcoin Core 0.13.1 or above, as well as avoiding any mining software that assumes you want to set segwit’s versionbit of bit 1.

 If segwit reaches locked-in, you still don’t need to upgrade, but upgrading is strongly recommended.
 The segwit soft fork does not require you to produce segwit-style blocks, so you may continue producing non-segwit blocks indefinitely.
 However, once segwit activates, it will be possible for other miners to produce blocks that you consider to be valid but which every segwit-enforcing node rejects; if you build any of your blocks upon those invalid blocks, your blocks will be considered invalid too.